DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 * If decryption succeeds, the policy will verify the effective times on the JWT (exp and nbf), if they exist.

-### Example: Verification of an Encrypted JWT with a specific content encryption
+### Verification of an Encrypted JWT with a specific content encryption

   ```xml
   <JavaCallout name="Java-JWTVerification1">